manasrai14/InkWell-Blogging/README.md

   more.
 - Drafts: saving without publishing sets `published: 0`, but there's no "My Drafts" view yet — add a filter on the profile page if you want one.
-- To reset all data, stop the backend and delete `backend/inkwell.db`.